Cloudify-PS/cloudify-training-labs/developing-simple-plugin/README.md

 vi setup.py
 ```

 Edit the `setup.py` file for your needs.
+Fill in all the missing values beginning with `ENTER`.

-In particular, note the `install_requires` and `test_requires` keys: these ensure that proper dependencies are provided to the plugin during build and runtime.
+**NOTE**: the `install_requires` and `test_requires` keys: these ensure that proper dependencies are provided to the plugin during build and runtime.

 ## Step 2: Edit `tasks.py`